How Much Do Hurricane Windows Cost in 2024?

 Do I need hurricane windows?

-You’ll want to install hurricane windows if you live in a location that experiences many hurricanes or other severe storms and high winds throughout the year.
-The added benefits are that these windows can also deter burglars and boost your home’s energy efficiency.
-That being said, you may opt for other windows for a lower cost if you do not live in a storm-prone area.
+You may need hurricane windows if you live in a location prone to hurricanes or other severe storms and high winds throughout the year.
+These windows can also deter burglars and boost your home’s energy efficiency.
+You may opt for other windows for a lower cost if you don't live in a storm-prone area.

 Are hurricane windows worth it?

-Hurricane windows can be expensive upfront, but if you live somewhere prone to storms and high winds, they are well worth the cost.
-Storm windows can save you money in damage during each storm, and you may qualify for discounted rates on your homeowners insurance policy by switching to hurricane windows.
+Hurricane windows can be expensive upfront, but they’re well worth the initial investment if you live somewhere prone to storms and high winds.
+Storm windows can save you money in damage repair costs during each storm.
+You may also qualify for discounted rates on your homeowner's insurance policy by switching to hurricane windows.

 Are hurricane windows better than shutters?

-Hurricane windows provide more protection and last longer than shutters, making them a better investment if you live in a storm-prone area.
-For the most protection, you can install shutters over impact windows.
+Hurricane windows provide more protection and last longer than shutters, making them a better investment for most homeowners in storm-prone areas.
+Impact windows are stronger, protect against noise, and improve energy efficiency.
+You can install shutters over impact windows for the most protection, but you generally don’t need shutters if you have impact windows.